atelier-saulx/based/packages/db/README.md

 ### Aggregations

 BasedDb support aggregate functions such as `sum('prop1','prop2')`, `count()`, etc and operations such as `groupBY('prop')`.
-See the specific doc [Aggregations](./README_Aggregate.md) for a detailed guide on its usage and features.
+See the specific README [Aggregations](./README_Aggregate.md) for a detailed information on its usage and features.